George Jackson Churchward: Chief Mechanical Engineer

 In the 19th and early 20th century, railway companies were fiercely competitive.
 Speed meant revenue and speed was dependent on engineering.
 Churchward delivered to the GWR from Swindon a series of class-leading and innovative locomotives.
 Arguably, from the early 1900s to the 1920s the Great Western's 2-cylinder and 4-cylinder 4-6-0 designs were substantially superior to any class of locomotive of the other British railway companies.
 On one occasion, the GWR's directors confronted Churchward, and demanded to know why the London and North Western Railway were able to build three 4-6-0 locomotives for the price of two of Churchward's "Stars".
 Churchward allegedly gave a terse response: "Because one of mine could pull two of their bloody things backwards!"

 The biggest engineering challenge of the GWR's operations was travelling over the South Devon Banks, a series of steep inclines linking Exeter and Plymouth in Devon, on the GWR's most important route.
 Although speed was a key competitive driver across the whole GWR route, the South Devon Banks rewarded sure-footed locomotive designs with good adhesion.
-The largest opportunity to any GWR CME was the resulting large loading gauge legacy of the GWR's conversion from Brunel's broad gauge track to standard gauge, allowing for wider and higher designs than any of the other later Big Four railway companies.
+The largest opportunity to any GWR Chief Mechanical Engineer was the resulting large loading gauge legacy of the GWR's conversion from Brunel's broad gauge track to standard gauge, allowing for wider and higher designs than any of the other later Big Four railway companies.